damansc/snd_rating_model/README.md

 Additional analysis and modification will be undergone to create a more informed model for v2.

-See: Player_Rating_Calc.ipynb for methodology implementation.
+See Player_Rating_Calc.ipynb for methodology implementation.